FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/compatibility.md

 ```

 ### 3. Data Compatibility Design
-Compared with the compatible line design at the network level, the data level cannot be upgraded smoothly like the network layer, and the system upgrade must be triggered through the system contract.
+Compared with the compatible line design at the network level, the data level cannot be upgraded smoothly like the network layer, and the system upgrade must be triggered through the system contract
 Specifically, FISCO BCOS data compatibility is mainly related to:
-- Basic data structures such as block, blockHeader, transaction, and receive:
+Basic data structures such as -block, blockHeader, transaction, and receive:

   (1) Each of these fields has a version.
-You can use version to achieve codec compatibility.；
+You can use version to achieve codec compatibility；

   (2) block, blockHeader, transaction generated by the consensus packaging module sealer